 When you begin your search for the best loans for fair credit, you’ll want to get the most favorable terms you can find, so keep the following factors in mind:

-- Time to fund: Most lenders will get you your funds shortly after you verify the information on your application.
-But if you need money now, take a look at our list of quick personal loans for lenders that can fund loans the fastest.
+While you’re evaluating loan offers, also consider the lender’s funding time.
+Most lenders fund loans within a couple of business days after approval, but if you need money now, take a look at our list of quick personal loans for lenders that can fund loans the fastest.

-With the above considerations in mind, we’ve identified five of the best personal loans for borrowers with fair credit.
+With the above considerations in mind, we’ve identified four of the best personal loans for borrowers with fair credit.
+Each lender lets you prequalify with a soft credit check, with loans boasting unique features, fast funding, and competitive rates.

 Best for fair credit: Upgrade